-Fond du Lac Tribal & Community College 2101 14th Street Cloquet, Minnesota 55720 Office: W217 Phone: 218-879-0840 Email: email@example.com Fall 2019 Class Schedule: 8-8:50am MTWHF Calculus 1 Room 228 12-12:50pm MWF College Algebra Room 228 12-12:50pm TH Trigonometry Room 228 -online- Intro. to Pogramming -online- Office Hours in Room W217: Monday Tuesday Wednesday Thursday Friday 11-noon 11-noon 9-10am 9-10am 11-noon
+Fond du Lac Tribal & Community College 2101 14th Street Cloquet, Minnesota 55720 Office: W217 Phone: 218-879-0840 Email: email@example.com Fall 2019 Class Schedule: 8-8:50am MTWHF Calculus 1 Room 228 (zoom) 12-12:50pm MWF College Algebra Room 230 (zoom) 12-12:50pm TH Trigonometry Room 228 (zoom) Office Hours in Room W217: (zoom) Monday Tuesday Wednesday Thursday Friday 11-noon 11-noon 11-noon 11-noon 11-noon

 This is software like Mathematica and Maple which can do symbolic algebra, graphing, and many other mathematical things, but SageMath is free.
-You can download it yourself from sagemath.org then install on a Gnu/Linux machine, but it is probably easier to use the FDLTCC server above.
+A jupyter notebook with SageMath should be available later in this course; in the meanwhile, SageMathCell from the link above works well.

-2 tests 2x100 = 200 1 final 150 20 homework 5x20 = 100 ----------------------- 450 total 90-100% A 80-90% B 70-80% C 60-70% D 0-60% F
+2 tests 2x100 = 200 1 final 150 15 homework 5x15 = 75 ----------------------- 425 total 90-100% A 80-90% B 70-80% C 60-70% D 0-60% F

 This course addresses FDLTCC liberal education requirements (Competencies Across the Curriculum) in problem solving and technology.
 You should come to class everyday!
 This is the easy way to do well in any course, and it is especially true for math classes.
 There are exercises in the text for you to do, and these are usually answered at the end of each chapter.
 You will also get homework assignments on handouts, and you should complete then hand these in at the beginning of the next class.
 You homework grade is based on completing and turning in these homework handouts.
 You will also get sample exams which will be similar in length and content to the in-class exams.
 Let me know if there is are accommodations you need for the class.